Declassified government report describes shocking impacts of fracking on local communities

-People that live near fracking sites could be affected by health problems and financial hardships – and fracking might not even help climate change – a government report has revealed.
+People that live near fracking sites could suffer health problems and financial hardships caused by the emerging industry, according to a newly declassified government report.

 “Properties located within a 1 – 5 mile radius of the fracking operation may also incur an additional cost of insurance to cover losses in case of explosion on the site.”

-On climate change, the report says that fracking in the UK could cause a gross increase in global CO2 emissions if the LNG or other fossil fuels that would otherwise be burnt in the UK are burnt elsewhere — and we are still emitting from burning fracking gas.
+And on climate change, it says that fracking in the UK could cause a gross increase in global CO2 emissions — if the gas that would otherwise be burned in the UK is burned elsewhere.

-Noise and light pollution from rigs could also lead to problems, the internal Defra report acknowledges.
-It says: “Some residents may experience deafening noise; light pollution that affects sleeping patterns.”
+Meanwhile noise and light pollution from rigs could also lead to problems, with the report saying: “some residents may experience deafening noise; light pollution that affects sleeping patterns.”

-“Noxious odours from venting gases can also impact on air quality for local residents,” it adds.
+It adds: “Noxious odours from venting gases can also impact on air quality for local residents.”

-Truck movements to and from the site – about 14 to 51 journeys a day over a period of weeks – could also impact air pollution and noise.
+Truck movements to and from the sites – about 14 to 51 journeys a day over a period of weeks – could also exacerbate air and noise pollution.

 And if you have resulting health problems you might find your local services stretched with the additional demand from the influx of fracking workers.